TheL1maCoder/Beta/README.md

 # Beta
 Hello, welcome to the 'Beta' repository – project with programs that simplify everyday life.
 Here, you'll find my developments aimed at automating tasks, improving processes, and making routine actions easy and quick.
+To start it, Python have to be installed.